seralexeev/xrabbit.dev/README.md

 date: 06-07-2025
 ```

-The fun begins with the jetson orin nano.
-The fresh docker does not work and fails with the error:
+The fun begins with jetson orin nano.
+Fresh docker doesn’t work and crashes with an error:

 ```
 failed to solve: process "/bin/sh -c uv sync" did not complete successfully: failed to create endpoint laixim2p0a4udq2v8p15ez4p2 on network bridge: Unable to enable DIRECT ACCESS FILTERING - DROP rule:  (iptables failed: iptables --wait -t raw -A PREROUTING -d 172.17.0.2 ! -i docker0 -j DROP: iptables v1.8.7 (legacy): can't initialize iptables table `raw': Table does not exist (do you need to insmod?)